-When opening an JPEG-2000 ImageInput with a configuration (see Section Opening for input with configuration set-tings/hints), the following special configuration attributes are supported:
+When opening an JPEG-2000 ImageInput with a configuration (see Section Opening for input with configuration settings/hints), the following special configuration attributes are supported:

-Input Configuration Attribute Туре Meaning oiio:UnassociatedAlpha int If nonzero, will leave alpha unassociated (versus the default of premul- tiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.
+Input Configuration At- Туре Meaning tribute oiio:UnassociatedAlpha int If nonzero, will leave alpha unassociated (versus the default of premul- tiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.